Content system

 Inherited from the ScheduleItem.

-- property valid_allowed_venues: list[Venue][source]
+- property valid_allowed_venues: set[Venue][source]

-A list of venues this Occurrence is allowed to be scheduled in.
+TimeBlocks which this Occurrence can be scheduled in.

 Venues